burritoverflow/DeCAF/README.md

 ### Command Line Arguments

-package_file: Path to the requirements.txt (for pip) or package.json (for npm) file.
-Required
+**Required:** package_file: Path to the requirements.txt (for pip) or package.json (for npm) file.
---package-manager: Specify the package manager (pip or npm).
-Required
+**Required:** --package-manager: Specify the package manager (pip or npm).
 -pm: alias for --package-manager
 --allowlist: (Optional) Path to the allowlist file.
 Defaults to allowlist.txt in the current directory
 -al: alias for --allowlist

 ### Example Usage